 7) Natasha Watley

-Another top Fastpitch player, another UCLA alum and Team USA member.
+Another top Fastpitch player, another UCLA alum and a Team USA member.
 Watley played shortstop and first base when she helped UCLA win a national championship, Team USA win gold in 2004, and when she became the career hits leader in the National Pro Fastpitch league.
 Watley was the first African-American female to play on the United States Softball team in the Olympics and is one of only a handful of athletes to bat at least .400 with 300 hits, 200 runs, and 100 stolen bases in college.

 8) Michele Mary Smith